Gamarote/NodeJS-Starter-TypeScript/README.md

-# NodeJS Starter
+# NodeJS Starter TypeScript
-A simple NodeJS Starter using Babel for ES6 features.
+A simple NodeJS Starter using TypeScript.